saurabh27k/simple-blog-app/README.md

 ## 📸 Screenshots

-_Add screenshots of your project UI here._
+_Add screenshots of your project UI here._.